purduesigbots/pros-docs/v5/api/c/rotation.rst

 ----------------

 Resets rotation sensor by multiplying it by -1 only if the direction was recently reversed.
+Also subtracts 180 degrees from the angle reading.

 This function uses the following values of ``errno`` when an error state is reached: